Pittsburgh Personal Injury Attorney

 In cases where extreme negligence or lack of remorse played a part in your injury, the courts may award you punitive damages.
 These are considered a form of punishment against the at-fault party for their gross negligence, as well as a deterrent to ensure that does not happen again.

 How Our Pittsburgh Personal Injury Lawyers Can Help

 At Dallas W. Hartman, P.C., Attorneys at Law, we have successfully helped thousands of clients by ensuring that all of their legal needs are taken care of following their accident.
 We assist clients by:

 - Listening to their case, and formulating a comprehensive legal strategy based on their needs

 - Investigating their case, gathering any evidence that may substantiate their claim

 - Determining the full value of their case so that they are rightfully compensated

 - Negotiating with other parties on their behalf to prevent any lowball offers

 - Taking a case to trial if settlement negotiations do not yield satisfactory compensation

-If you or a loved one has suffered a serious injury due to the negligence of another, please contact us today to discuss your case.
-The Pittsburgh personal injury lawyer understands the pain and stress you may be experiencing, and we are here to lend you help and support through this difficult time.
+If you or a loved one has suffered a serious injury that was another party’s fault, please contact us today to discuss your case.
+Our Pittsburgh injury lawyers understand the pain and stress you may be experiencing, and we are here to lend you help and support through this difficult time.